Thescuba/relational-db/README.md

 3. Go to the repository directory
 ## Starting up Virtual Machine
 1. Make sure that you are in the relation-db directory in terminal
-2. Run the command <mark>vagrant up</mark>
+2. Run the command `vagrant up`
-3. When vagrant up is finished running, log into the machine with <mark>vagrant ssh</mark>
+3. When vagrant up is finished running, log into the machine with `vagrant ssh`
+4. Run the command `cd /vagrant` to enter the shared directory
-4. To log out or exit, type exit (or Ctrl-D)
+5. To log out or exit, type exit (or Ctrl-D)